-Mullumbimby Farmers Market is every Friday, from 7am to 11am.
-Sit under the fig trees and listen to live music, and taste delicious local produce.
+Mullumbimby Farmers Market is held every Friday, from 7am to 11am.
+Sit under the fig trees, listen to music and taste delicious local treats.
 There's a dedicated space for kids to play too.
-With rich soils and sustainable farming practices, the Byron Bay region also hosts a number of food and wine festivals every year - check out the events calendar when planning your trip.
+You’ll find more delicious produce at the Bangalow Farmers Market behind the Bangalow Hotel every Saturday from 7am.

 For a day trip into the forested hinterland, drive 45min west of Byron Bay to the Channon Craft Market.
 Held on the second Sunday of the month, there are more than 240 stalls in a setting surrounded by rainforest and mountains.
 The Byron Bay region also hosts food and wine festivals – check out the events calendar to plan your trip.